robinhwhwk/spotify-recommendation/README.md

 2. Get a list of recommended tracks based on your input.
 3. Browse the top artists in Japan and top song rankings to discover new music.
 4. Get recommendations based on these rankings.

-## Contributing
-Feel free to fork this repository and make pull requests to improve the recommendation engine or the user interface.

-## License
-This project is licensed under the MIT License.